diarcastro/generator-joomla3/README.md

   - Accept overwrite lang files to create all translations correctly

 ## Releases
+``v0.4.2``
+- Fix bug in language for submenu
+- Fix bug for form.xml extension

 ``v0.4.1``
 - Some bugs fixed
 - Improves in Template generator